-A stockbroker is a professional trading services provider that executes buy and sells financial instruments on behalf of clients – both retail and commercial.
+A stock broker is a professional trading services provider that executes buy and sells financial instruments on behalf of clients – both retail and professional.
 A section of stockbrokers in the UK, the full-service brokers, offer trade advice and help clients make investing decisions.
-The majority of online stock brokers the UK, however, do not offer trading advice or manage their client’s trader accounts.
+The majority of online stock brokers in the UK, however, do not offer trading advice or manage their client’s trader accounts.

 They only provide an online trading platform that gives traders access to the London Stock Exchange (LSE) or the over-the-counter exchanges (OTC).
 Most will also let you access instruments listed with stock exchanges in other countries.
 They may even give you access to resources like financial news to help with research.
 And most will integrate several trading and analysis tools to assist with technical analysis.

-These stock trading platforms UK are licensed and regulated by the Financial Conduct Authority (FCA).
+These stock trading platforms UK are authorized and regulated by the Financial Conduct Authority (FCA).
 They have also been given a verifiable license number.

-How Do the Best Online Stock Brokers UK Work?
+How Do Online Stock Brokers in UK Work?

-A stockbroker is ideally meant to provide traders with a platform where they can trade stocks and other financial instruments.
+A stockbroker provides traders with a platform where they can trade stocks and other financial instruments.
 But there are different types of brokers and they all play different roles.
 The three most popular roles played by UK brokers include trade execution, advisory, and discretionary brokerage service providers.

 Execution-only brokers are the most common among online stock companies in the UK.
 And as the name suggests, these will only provide you with a platform where you can access the market and complete buy and sell orders on your behalf.
 They do not offer trading advice.